dlmoore412/Puzzle/README.md

 ### Should I use orchestration tools like Kubernetes?
 While technologies like Kubernetes are quite powerful, they're likely overkill for the simple application in this puzzle.
 We recommend that you stick to Docker Compose for this puzzle.
+### Comments
+I spent a great deal of time researching and testing the puzzle.
+I started broad and got more and more specific as time went and understanding progressed.
+I am a technician at heart and it's my job to figure out how things work, and findng ways to make them work better.
+Thanks for the opportunity!